antononcube/RakuForPrediction-blog/Articles/Chatbook-new-magic-cells-2024-05.md

 ## Introduction

 In this notebook, we showcase the recently added "magic" cells (in May 2024) to the notebooks of ["Jupyter::Chatbook"](https://raku.land/zef:antononcube/Jupyter::Chatbook), [AA1, AAp5, AAv1].

-"Jupyter::Chatbook" is "LLM-ready" and is built on ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel), [BDp1], created by Brian Duggan.
+"Jupyter::Chatbook" gives "LLM-ready" notebooks and it is built on ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel), [BDp1], created by Brian Duggan.

-In "Jupyter::Chatbook" a general principle is that Raku packages used for implementing interactive service access cells are also *pre-loaded* into the notebook's Raku context.
+"Jupyter::Chatbook" has the general principle that Raku packages used for implementing interactive service access cells are also *pre-loaded* into the notebooks Raku contexts.
-(I.e. at the beginning of notebook's Raku session.)
+(I.e. at the beginning of notebooks' Raku sessions.)

 Here is a mind-map that shows the Raku packages that are "pre-loaded" and the available interactive cells: